 If you are looking for a budget-friendly product, consider the Jordan Step 0-2 Years Toothbrush.
 The quantity (4-pack) vs. price is appealing, plus the toothbrush ranks high.
-The toothbrush is short and sports a wide, ergonomic handle with some silicone for added grip that is easy for little hands to hold for our testers, yet works for adults too.
-The toothbrush head is an ideal size for little mouths, and the bristles are soft.
-Once your tot is ready for toothpaste, the bristles present a toothpaste indicator (different of bristle color the size of short-grain rice) to show the correct amount of toothpaste to use with your child.
+The toothbrush is short and sports a wide, ergonomic handle with some silicone for added grip that is easy for little hands to hold for our testers yet works for adults.
+The toothbrush head is ideal for little mouths, and the bristles are soft.
+Once your tot is ready for toothpaste, the bristles present a toothpaste indicator (different in bristle color, the size of short-grain rice) to show the correct amount of toothpaste to use with your child.
 We appreciate that the toothbrush is similar to a traditional toothbrush because we believe it is more likely to set your little one up for oral hygiene success.

 Unfortunately, the toothbrush doesn't stand upright.
-Not a deal-breaker, but we do appreciate a toothbrush that stands upright to air dry and avoid sitting on a germy surface.
+Although we don't consider this a deal-breaker, we appreciate a toothbrush that stands upright to air dry and avoid sitting on a germy surface.
 However, if you can overlook this shortcoming, we think this toothbrush is great, especially for its price.

 Performance aside, The Brushies Extra Toothbrush makes us smile, and it may do the same for you and your little one.
 This finger puppet toothbrush doubles as a gum massager and pearly-white cleaner.
 It is made in the USA, one-piece silicone, and feels durable.
-The bristles are super soft, great for babies' gums after nursing or bottle-feeding or a teething child with sensitive gums.
-We appreciate that the Brushies bring a fun and playful spin to the toothbrush world with some adorable characters: Momo the monkey, Chomps the dino, Pinkey the pig, and Willa the whale.
-Sometimes children are not fans of brushing teeth, and we think Brushies may change a tot's mind.
+The bristles are super soft and great for babies' gums after nursing, bottle-feeding, or a teething child with sensitive gums.
+We appreciate that the Brushies bring a fun and playful spin to the toothbrush world with some adorable characters: Momo monkey, Chomps dino, Pinkey pig, and Willa whale.
+Sometimes children are not fans of teeth brushing, and we think Brushies may change a tot's mind.

-The toothbrush can be of use until 4 years of age; however, we suggest switching to a traditional toothbrush once your baby sprouts multiple teeth to brush nooks and crannies.
+The packaging says you can use this toothbrush for up to 4 years, but we suggest switching to a traditional toothbrush once your baby sprouts multiple teeth to brush nooks and crannies.
 Also, the cost is a factor to consider, as it is somewhat higher than competing products.
 But, we think that Brushie's silicone construction is durable and thick, less prone to stretching and rips, making it worth the price.
 If you seek a finger toothbrush for your little one, check out Brushies.

 The Nuby 4 Stage Oral Care System is a four-stage oral care system intended to grow with your baby by providing brushes to clean your baby's gums and primary teeth once they pop through.
-The set includes one silicone gum massager (for babies under 3 months-of-age) with noticeable durability and three brushes (two silicone and one like a traditional toothbrush with nylon bristles) for the next stages of oral development.
-We appreciate that it comes with a stand to hold all brushes, and the cost of the overall set is appealing, especially for those on a budget.
+The set includes one silicone gum massager (for babies under three months of age) with noticeable durability and three brushes (two silicone and one like a traditional toothbrush with nylon bristles) for the following stages of oral development.
+We appreciate the stand to hold all brushes, and the cost of the set is appealing if your budget is tighter.

-The SmileFrida Finger Toothbrush is great for brushing your baby's gums after nursing and bottle-feeding, as well as their first couple of teeth.
-It is food-grade silicone (BPA free) and comes with a cover to keep things clean, which we appreciate.
+The SmileFrida Finger Toothbrush is great for brushing your baby's gums after nursing, bottle-feeding, or for the first couple of teeth.
+It is food-grade silicone (BPA-free) and comes with a cover to keep things clean, which we appreciate.
 The finger toothbrush is two-sided (forget about twisting your wrist to reach different areas), and the brush areas are concave and offer multiple angles.

-In our opinion, the bristles may scrub off milk scum and sugar bugs on your baby's gums.
-But, we don't view this product as your child's primary toothbrush.
-To effectively clean multiple teeth, we suggest switching to a toothbrush with nylon bristles.
+The bristles may scrub off milk scum and sugar bugs on your baby's gums, but we don't view this product as your child's primary toothbrush.
+We suggest switching to a toothbrush with nylon bristles to clean multiple teeth effectively.
 Also, the silicone material attracts fibers, so we suggest inspecting and rinsing it off before giving it to your baby.
-Despite these flaws, we recommend this product to a teething tot in training.
+We recommend this product to a teething tot in training despite these flaws.

 Analysis and Test Results

-While our review is a good place to learn information about the various baby toothbrush options on the market.
-We are not medical professionals, and our review or winners should not be taken as medical advice.
+While our review is a good place to learn about the various baby toothbrush options, we are not medical professionals.
+Our review is not medical advice.
 You should always discuss periodontal health with a pediatric dentist.

 Ease of Use

 Parents and caregivers will be brushing a child's gums and teeth for a while before a child takes over.
-However, we believe it is essential to allow children to explore and learn how to brush.
-Therefore, we value products that are easy for an adult and a child to use.
+However, we believe allowing children to explore and learn how to brush is essential.
+Therefore, we value products that are easy for adults and children.

-A finger toothbrush is typically silicone and designed for an adult, featuring soft bristles to brush babies' gums and teeth.
+A finger toothbrush made of silicone and designed for an adult to wear, featuring soft bristles to brush babies' gums and teeth.
 We rank those with more noticeable durability higher than those that feel unequal.
 For instance, The Brushies Extra Toothbrush and the first stage Nuby 4 Stage Oral Care System offer thicker silicone, which we believe is less prone to stretching and ripping than the SmileFrida Finger Toothbrush with thinner silicone.

-An ergonomic handle, as seen on the Jordan Step 0-2 Years Toothbrush, is wider for toddlers to grip and maneuver.
-Following behind in regards to width is the Dr. Brown's Giraffe Infant to Toddler Toothbrush and Brush Baby BabySonic Infant and Toddler Toothbrush.
-These handles are not as pronounced but feel comfortable in adults and children's hands.
+An ergonomic handle, like the Jordan Step 0-2 Years Toothbrush, is more manageable for toddlers to grip and maneuver.
+Following behind in regards to width is the Dr. Brown's Giraffe Infant to Toddler Toothbrush, Brush Baby BabySonic Infant and Toddler Toothbrush, and the Radius Totz Brush.
+These handles are not as pronounced but feel comfortable in the hands of adults and children.

-On the flip-side, the Green Sprouts Silicone Toothbrush and Nuby 4 Stage Oral Care System have thin and slim handles, which may feel familiar in an adult's hand, but may not work as well in a child's hand that doesn't have much dexterity yet.
-Therefore, this lowered their ranking.
+On the flip side, the Green Sprouts Silicone Toothbrush and Nuby 4 Stage Oral Care System have thin, slim handles, which may feel familiar in an adult's hand, but might not work as well in a toddler's hand that lacks impressive dexterity.

-We appreciate and believe it makes the brushing/drying process more manageable if a product can stand upright.
-Products with a suction bottom, more extensive base, or stand rank higher than those that do not offer such features.
+We believe the brushing/drying process is more manageable if a product can stand upright on its own.
+Products with a suction bottom, larger base, or included stand rank higher than those without such features.

 Babies and Oral Healthcare

 When should you begin caring for your little one's gums and teeth, and why is it important?
-The American Dental Association (ADA) is a great resource to learn more about your baby's oral healthcare, and they encourage establishing a routine early.
-Regardless of if you use formula or breastfeed, they both contain sugar, and it is important to begin wiping your baby's gums.
+The American Dental Association (ADA) is an excellent resource for learning more about your baby's oral healthcare, and they encourage establishing a routine early.
+Whether you use formula or breastfeed, they both contain sugar, and it is essential to begin wiping your baby's gums.
 Plus, it introduces the concept and sensation of brushing and can prevent future dental caries (cavities).
-Once your baby's first pearly-whites erupt or by their first birthday, the ADA suggests setting up your baby's first dentist appointment.
-The takeaway is good oral care can help protect your baby's teeth and set them up for future teeth brushing success.
+Once your baby's first pearly whites erupt, or by their first birthday, the ADA suggests setting up your baby's first dentist appointment.
+Good oral care can help protect your baby's teeth and set them up for future teeth-brushing success.

-It is never too early to start thinking about proper oral hygiene for your baby.
-Before teeth sprout, begin with good gum care, which can help prevent early dental caries (cavity) and allow your baby to learn the brushing concept and sensation.
-Our lineup includes popular options, and we are confident there is a baby toothbrush here that will meet your needs and budget.
+It is never too early to consider and address proper oral hygiene for your baby.
+Even before you can visibly see teeth sprouting, it is a great idea to start good gum care, which can help prevent early dental caries (cavities) and allow your baby to experience and learn about the brushing concept and sensations involved in brushing teeth and gums.
+Our lineup includes varied and popular choices.
+We are confident there is a baby toothbrush here that will meet your needs and budget.